 Who should perform the ultra rapid detoxification procedure?

 - Due to the fact that most of the risks associated with this procedure are those related to anesthesia, having a Board-Certified Anesthesiologist will greatly benefit the outcome and reduce the risk of the procedure.

 - The minimum stay after the detoxification procedure is 72 hours, but often may take 7 days.

-What type of After-Care should the patient receive following ultra rapid detox?
+What type of After-Care should the patient receive following the ultra rapid detox?

 - Another issue is customizing the After-Care to fit each individual's needs and lifestyle.
 The patient will adhere to options that will be both beneficial and comfortable for them.
-In some cases, allowing the patient to maintain a productive lifestyle without any interruptions will greatly benefit the outcome, and will give the patient an opportunity to go through detoxification without any additional interference in his or her life.
+In some cases, allowing the patient to maintain a productive lifestyle without any interruptions will greatly benefit the outcome.
+This will give the patient an opportunity to go through detoxification without any additional interference in their life.

 - Anesthesia assisted detox is taken as high risk form of heroin detox